Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Motion Priority Optimization Framework for Industrial Recovery Scenarios

 \subsubsection{Flexibility in the Motion Generators}

-One advantage of the proposed optimization framework is its flexibility in the components, including the robot controller.
-The implementation of robot motion generators in Component 2) is replaceable because they are independent of the collision-avoidance functionality included in lower-level controllers.
-That is, the robot motion controllers are compatible with many types of controllers, such as model- and learning-based controllers.
-For example, by deriving the recovery motion generator from human demonstrations based on an imitation learning algorithm, the proposed simulation framework would determine an optimal priority that considers the features of human operations.
+An inherent advantage of the proposed optimization framework lies in its flexibility within the robot controller.
+The robot motion generators in Component 2 are intentionally designed to be replaceable, operating independently from the collision-avoidance functionality embedded in lower-level controllers.
+This design choice ensures compatibility with a diverse array of controllers, spanning from model-based to learning-based controllers.
+For instance, the framework seamlessly accommodates the utilization of an imitation learning algorithm to derive the recovery motion generator from human demonstrations.
+This incorporation allows the proposed simulation framework to discern an optimal priority that considers the distinctive features of human operations.
+This adaptability enhances the versatility of the optimization framework across various robotic control paradigms.